 - Individuals or organizations established to help individuals

-- Religious, fraternal, social, military or veterans organizations
+- Fraternal, social, military, or veterans organizations

 - Political or lobbying organizations

-- Public or private elementary and secondary schools
+- Public or private elementary and secondary schools and PTAs

-- Fundraising events, telethons, races or benefits
+- Fundraising events, telethons, races, or benefits

-- Amateur, civic, or professional Sports or athletic organizations, clubs or activities
+- Amateur, civic, or professional sports or athletic organizations, clubs, or activities

 - Disease-related or health-focused organizations